nattaponaie/moberries/README.md

 ## Database

-A database will be running when moberries-api image is up.
+A database will be running when moberries-api container is up.

-Or you can remove the following line out from docker-compose file
+Or you want to run database separately, please remove the following line out from docker-compose file
 ```bash
 depends_on:
    - moberries-postgres